 - Research to determine the prevalence of veterinary drug shoppers and to clarify the degree to which veterinary prescriptions impact the human opioid epidemic.

-- If participation in a PDMP is mandated:
+- If participation in a prescription drug monitoring program (PDMP) is mandated:

 - Develop software that captures accurate data from veterinary opioid prescriptions to benefit human health.